jariikonen/full-stack-open-pokedex/README.md

 `npm run eslint` to run eslint
 `npm run build` to make a production build
 `npm run start-prod` to run your production build

-This is a change for testing the pull request CI pipeline.